-If you have Exclude my addresses checked, addresses on the macOS Contacts app's "Me" card will not be checked against Entourage or Outlook's address book.
+If you have Catch spam sent from my own addresses checked, addresses on the macOS Contacts app's "Me" card will not be checked against Entourage or Outlook's address book.
 This helps prevent forged spams from getting through.
-For more information, please see the How do I make SpamSieve catch spams sent from my own address? section.

 Multiple Identities